-- A learning resources area containing materials for use in schools and viewing, listening, and dubbing carrels for audio and video tapes, cassettes, and records. - A computer studies building and an IT center. - A theater and arts center in which up to 24 productions are presented during the year-and weekly movies! - A gymnasium, a sports hall, and outdoor sports and athletics facilities; the college is also equipped for a variety of outdoor pursuits. - A new Student Union building, open to students and staff, providing a licensed bar, coffee shop, common rooms, a television room, launderette, an ATM, and a shop.
+- A learning resources area containing materials for use in schools and viewing, listening, and dubbing carrels for audio and video tapes, cassettes, and records. - A computer studies building and an IT center. - A theater and arts center in which up to 24 productions are presented during the year and weekly movies! - A gymnasium, a sports hall, and outdoor sports and athletics facilities; the college is also equipped for a variety of outdoor pursuits. - A new Student Union building, open to students and staff, providing a licensed bar, coffee shop, computer lab, game area, movie theatre, and eateries.